rrnyquist/ebenezer/_Scripture/ESV/20_Proverbs.md

 the lambs will provide your clothing, and the goats the price of a field. ^2726

-There will be enough goats ’ milk for your food, for the food of your household and maintenance for your girls. ^2727
+There will be enough goats' milk for your food, for the food of your household and maintenance for your girls. ^2727

 The wicked flee when no one pursues, but the righteous are bold as a lion. ^2801